 I highly recommend this dental practice.
 Danny and Susie are a very professional, friendly and experienced team.
 I have had several appointments where Danny has completed a thorough check of my mouth and replaced a number of old fillings.
 I have also had in-chair tooth whitening - which was excellent.
 Most importantly though was the jaw analysis that Danny carried out which helped me realize that migraines and facial pain that I had been experiencing for months was caused by my irregular bite and TMJ.
 Danny made me a mouthguard which within days started making a difference to all of my symptoms and almost a year later I am very happy to say that I am migraine free.

 I was thrilled with the service I received, I am a nervous patient and felt pressurised at my previous dentist who was trying to do a filling quickly with a waiting room full of patients.
 I was nervous going to a new dentist, but Danny and Susie were lovely and patient, and I felt calm and I had great trust in them.
-I even had sedation which was a lovely experience, I was so nervous but the person administering the sedation was lovely too.
 My previous dentist was trying to treat the wrong tooth, but Danny listened to me and treated the right one, and I was thrilled when the weeks of acute pain stopped overnight.
 Danny is clearly specialised in the jaw/bite, which is great, and he looks at the deeper issues rather than just looking at top-level then trying to get you out quickly for the next patient.
 I definitely recommend Danny!

 In December 2012 I started to feel unwell after experiencing excruciating pain in the left side of my jaw, dizziness & balance problems, earache, migraines, blurred vision, restricted opening of my mouth, tinnitus, sleeping problems and light sensitivity.
 After being referred to doctors, dentists and specialists for 8 months it was becoming clear to me that no-one understood my issues so no-one could diagnose me.
 As you can imagine I started feeling quite down thinking that I had to live with this for the rest of my life; not only was I now feeling down but also had to cope with all the other symptoms that had hindered me for some time now.
 I even took 5 months off work as I got so unwell I couldn't carry out my daily work tasks.
 It was all doom and gloom until my husband found a site on the internet which displayed the symptoms I was having which referred us to 'Danny De'villiers', at this time I didn't think anyone could help but thought he was worth a visit.